The Employment Rights Bill, once enacted, will catalyse the most significant overhaul of UK workplace rights and responsibilities in a generation.

 Statutory Sick Pay (SSP) | A government-mandated payment made by employers to eligible employees who are off work due to illness.
 The Bill proposes removing the waiting period. |

 Zero-Hours Contract | A type of employment contract where the employer is not obliged to provide minimum working hours.
-The Bill seeks to restrict exploitative use of such arrangements. |
+The Bill seeks to curb exploitative use through a predictable-hours duty. |

 Fixed-Term Contract | A contract of employment with a specified end date.
 Employers may be required to justify repeated use under the new rules. |

-Fire-and-Rehire | A practice where employees are dismissed and offered re-engagement on new terms.
+Fire and Rehire | A practice where employees are dismissed and offered re-engagement on new terms.
 The Bill introduces restrictions and a formal code of practice. |

 Fair Work Agency | A new enforcement body proposed under the Bill, with powers to investigate breaches, impose penalties and support workers’ claims. |